Table of contents

 Coworking spaces are one of the best alternatives to working from home, if you have access to one.
 They’re also a great way to retain a sense of routine and stability while traveling, if you’re working remotely in another city or another country.

-While I was working at my old office job, I could never in a million years picture that I’d have the chance to work from spaces as inspirational as WeWork of Bogota, Colombia, or Selina CoWork in Mexico City, or the coworking space at coliving houses like Nine Coliving.
+While I was working at my old office job, I could never in a million years picture that I’d have the chance to work from coworking spaces all around the world.

 The fact about coworking spaces is that you can work in them as a traveling digital nomad or as a permanent full-time employee in a company that has rented out a private office space in a coworking space.
 Both situations allow professionals to benefit from all the advantages of these unique work environments that foster creativity and entrepreneurship.